nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2b.
 User requests to delete all friends.
    * 2b1.
-Amigoes deletes all friends.
+Amigos deletes all friends.

      Use case ends.